spdx/spdx-spec/chapters/file-information.md

 ## 8.10 Artifact of project homepage field (deprecated) <a name="8.10"></a>

-**Description**
+### 8.10.1 Description

 To indicate the location of the project from which the file has been derived.

-**Intent**

-To make it easier for recipients of the SPDX file to determine the original source of the identified file.
-If the project is described in another SPDX Document, then `Relationship` should be used.

-**Metadata**

 The metadata for the artifact of project homepage field is shown in Table 45.

 Table 45 — Metadata for the artifact of project homepage field